seventh/FlammeRouge/README.rst

 team is shown as a digram.
 For example, 'Rb' stands for the blue Runner, 'Sg' for the grey Sprinter, and so on.

-The first team to reach the 73rd block ends the race!
+The first team to reach the finish line end the race!

 For more information, read the `rules`_ of the board game.